 At an event presented by Harvard Book Store, Boston Review, and the MIT Department of Political Science, U.S. Senator Bernie Sanders will discuss his experiences as a presidential candidate and his thoughts about the political process.
 His talk will be based in part on the ideas presented in his latest book, Our Revolution: A Future to Believe In.
 As a part of the evening's presentation, Senator Sanders will be joined on-stage for a Q&A moderated by Archon Fung, Academic Dean and Ford Foundation Professor of Democracy and Citizenship at the Harvard Kennedy School.

-For full details and to purchase tickets, visit the event page on Harvard Book Store's website.
+For full details, visit the event page on Harvard Book Store's website.

 Poems for Political Disaster: An Evening of Readings from a Boston Review Chapbook